Halibenar/TimeForBattle/README.md

 - Add status tracking and combat info
   - Track turn count and status duration
 - Add automatic rolling of saves and attacks
+  - Change Save Modifier variables to int, with AttributeConverter to convert to int and back to display string to a mod with +/-